open-spaced-repetition/fsrs4anki/docs/tutorial.md

 Q4: I'm sure I have >1000 reviews, yet when I try to optimize parameters for my preset, I get an error telling me that I don't have enough reviews.
 Is that a bug?

 A4: FSRS only takes into account one review per day.
 If you review a card multiple times per day, only the chronologically first review will be used by the optimizer.
-Also, if your deck has many subdecks, be sure to check that the preset is applied to the subdecks as well, not just to the parent deck.
+Also, if your deck has subdecks, ensure that the preset is also applied to the subdecks, not just to the parent deck.

 ***